-Details of consultations on revisions to Statements of Insolvency Practice and insolvency Code of Ethics are published here.
+Details of consultations on revisions to Statements of Insolvency Practice and the Insolvency Code of Ethics are published here.

 Statement of insolvency practice 3.2 - company voluntary arrangements and Statement of insolvency practice 3.1 - individual voluntary arrangements

 A working group of the JIC has been reviewing Statement of Insolvency Practice 3.2 - Company Voluntary Arrangements.
 The working group was comprised of insolvency professionals and other participants in the company voluntary arrangement (CVA) process, including the British Property Federation and HMRC.

 The JIC decided to review the SIP because of the raised profile of the CVA particularly in the retail sector, the outcome of the government’s review of the corporate insolvency framework and its focus on company rescue, and the academic research into CVAs carried out by Professor Peter Walton.
 Professor Walton presented to the working group on his findings.

 The principal changes made to SIP 3.2 relate to transparency and the provision of information.
 In particular, additions have been made to the section of the SIP which deals with the proposal.
 Other changes include an emphasis on the need for the nominee to be objective.